Teresa J. Kennedy

 Degrees

 • Phi Delta Kappa International Outstanding Dissertation Award, 1998 (District 1 Competition: Alaska, Alberta, British Columbia, Idaho, Montana, Oregon, Saskatchewan, and Washington State).
 Dissertation Title: "FLES: The cognitive and attitudinal effects of content-related foreign language instruction in the elementary school."
-Topic: Teaching and learning a second language through STEM disciplines.
+Focus on teaching and learning a second language through STEM disciplines.

-• MA Spanish Language and Literature.
-University of Idaho
+• M.A. - Master of Art, Spanish Language and Literature, University of Idaho

 --------------------------------------------------------